patrickakoje/Budget_app/README.md

 # Budget_app
-a budget app for budgeting perdonal expenses a pet projec learning how to build budget apps
+a budget app for budgeting personal expenses a pet project learning how to build budget apps